 "He leaped upon his horse and rode off in all directions."

 Peter’s right—the phrase doesn’t technically dangle, but it sure conjures chaos.
-The phrase “in all directions” makes it seem as if the front legs of the horse went north, the back legs south, the head east, and the rider—well the rider must have been really torn.
+Buy Retin-A Without Prescription, The phrase “in all directions” makes it seem as if the front legs of the horse went north, the back legs south, the head east, and the rider—well the rider must have been really torn.
 (Sorry, I couldn’t resist a double entendre.)
 For his effort, I want to send Peter a copy of Better Than Great: A Plenitudinous Compendium of Wallopingly Fresh Superlatives by my fellow lexophile Arthur Plotnik.
 (Forget “awesome” and “amazing,” says the jacket copy.
 Here are almost 6,000 alternatives to those stale adjectives.)

 David Kornelis is the winner.
 He posted his example in the Comments of my Opinionator essay after he sent it to me: